Ashlalala/aajonusnet/md/Books/Beneficial Home Baths.md

 otherwise.
 It always increases heat.
 But to me, that’s a good thing because it causes more discharge.
 You’ll do more cleansing of protein levels, cellular levels if your body heats more.
-And vegetarians will raise their temperatures even more in meditation because their bodies

-are trying to adapt to an herbivorous diet – herbivores have a body temperature of 101-105.
+And vegetarians will raise their temperatures even more in meditation because their bodies are trying to adapt to an herbivorous diet – herbivores have a body temperature of 101-105.
 If the lymphatic system is jammed, it will cause a lowering of body temperature.

 _[Q: unclear]_

-A. Well, you’ll reduce the heat if you’ll take the baths.
+A: Well, you’ll reduce the heat if you’ll take the baths.
 You’ll be doing most of the perspiring and breaking down of toxicity in your system – clogged fats in the bath – in the bath so you won’t have to be as hot while you’re meditating with rising kundalini.
 With kundalini you have a kriya kundalini which is a cleansing.